How is this vital gear that men love to hate actually designed?

-Groin Cup design is better now, and here's why.
+Athletic cup design is better now, and here's why.

-The first athletic cups were simple “cup-shaped” pieces of plastic, metal, or even leather, pressed into the groin area.
+The first athletic cups were simple “cup shaped” pieces of plastic, metal, or even leather, pressed into the groin area.
 These often provided little real protection from injury, and far less from pain.

 A, now defunct, athletic cup manufacturer when asked how they came up with their first cup design laughingly answered “Our graphic arts department did the first draft.”
 While humorous, this showed that real change was needed to include more science and medical data.

-Modern pelvic cup design takes into account genital size, placement of the scrotum during activity, and even the displacement (the distance between the cup boundaries and your body parts) for particular sports.
+Modern athletic cup design takes into account genital size, placement of the scrotum during activity, and even the displacement (the distance between the cup boundaries and your body parts) for particular sports.
 Often this starts with 3D modeling based on the male body (including boys and teens) to compute the best size, shape and angles needed to prevent genital impact.

-Many of the most innovative groin protection products today are engineered more than designed, and some are owned by real athletes.
+Many of the most innovative groin protection products today are engineered more than designed and some are owned by real athletes.

-Don’t purchase a cheap, outdated genital cup.
+Don’t purchase a cheap, outdated cup.

 As an athlete, there are plenty of other things to think about other than how much it will hurt next time I am hit “there”.
 But when that hit does come have yourself protected by a modern product engineered to protect what’s very important to you.